 This gateway to England in Dorset,

-For flowing right through both the air and the sea
+For flowing right through with the air and the sea,

 Resisting the crashing of waves at its feet